 Whitfield County Detention Center

-The detention facility is under the direction of Captain Wesley Lynch
+The Detention Facility is under the direction of Captain Wesley Lynch and directly supervised by Lt.
+Emmit Tate and Lt.
+Jim Quarles

 The Detention Facility is a four story, 146,000 sq ft., 540 bed facility open 24 hours a day, 7 days a week.
 The Detention Facility houses persons arrested by area Law Enforcement Agencies, which include the Whitfield County Sheriffs Office, Dalton Police Department, Tunnel Hill Police Department, Cohutta Police Department, Varnell Police Department, Georgia State Patrol, G.B.I., F.B.I. and the Local Office of the I.N.S.